sagieppel/Splitting-unfamiliar-objects-and-stuff-in-images-into-parts-using-neural-nets/README.md

 ## Requirements
 This network was run with Python 3.7  [Anaconda](https://www.anaconda.com/download/) package and [Pytorch 1](https://pytorch.org/) and opencv.
 The training was done using Nvidia GTX 1080.

-# Running segmentation
+# Running single image segmentation example:
-# Running the net:
 1. Download the pre-trained system from [here](https://drive.google.com/file/d/1eA_zc9GtXbGMjqp7Ok64a7yWrZFq1RFu/view?usp=sharing) or train using the instruction in training
 2. Go to RunSegmentation.py and run (to run on example data).